mediaecosystems/public-infrastructure/src/pages/podcasts/42-maciej-ceglowski.md

   - Science
 ---

 [Maciej Ceglowski](https://idlewords.com/about.htm) is not just the founder of one of the indie web's success stories — the modest yet long-running subscription bookmarking service [Pinboard](https://pinboard.in) — but a prolific commentator on the world the Internet is helping to create.
-This week, we're thrilled to chat with Maciej about reimagining not  just the Internet, but the stakes that the people using the Internet are responding to.
+This week, we're thrilled to chat founder Maciej Ceglowski about the stakes, both online and offline, that inform how people use the Internet today.

 While Maciej does most his writing [on Twitter](https://twitter.com/Pinboard?s=20) these days, he used to write prolifically on his blog [Idle Words](https://idlewords.com).